gnapoli23/xmlrpc-bf/README.md

 ## Improvements

-There are differente improvements that could be done:
+There are different improvements that could be done:
 - use of `system.multicall` instead of sending `n` single request.
-The initial implementation of the tool was based on this particulare RPC API but during development i found that it was difficult to share information info about a possible match found.
+The initial implementation of the tool was based on this particular RPC API but during development i found that it was difficult to share information info about a possible match found.
 The crate `xmlrpc` on which this tool is based unfortunately does not provide a mean to map each request sent through `system.multicall` to its relative response.
 - add an optional argument to run the requests through TOR Network
 - add cli auto-completion using [clap_complete](https://crates.io/crates/clap_complete)
 - add file reading also for target username